-The first step in developing a proposal is to contact NCPTW Treasurer and Secretary via e-mail to express an interest.
+The first step in developing a proposal is to contact NCPTW Treasurer Andrea Efthymiou and Secretary Julie Christoph to express an interest.
 They will send you copies of successful proposals from recent years so you can see what we’re looking for.
-Contact information for the Treasurer and Secretary may be found on the “About NCPTW” page.
+You can reach Andrea at email@example.com and Julie at firstname.lastname@example.org.

-Throughout the process, share drafts of the proposal with Brian and Ben for feedback.
-Ben will then submit the proposal to the steering committee for a decision.
+Throughout the process, share drafts of the proposal with Andrea and Julie for feedback.
+Julie will then submit the proposal to the steering committee for a decision.
 If approved, you may then begin making plans.
 Previous conference hosts are ready and willing to assist you, as well!

 Here are some more steps to consider as you develop your proposal:

-possible dates.
+- Investigate possible dates.
 NCPTW is usually held in October or early November.
-Also
+Also consider:

 - IWCA conference dates (if not a joint conference, leave at least two, and ideally three weeks between the conferences)